delight-im/PHP-Auth/README.md

 ### Throttling or rate limiting

 All methods provided by this library are *automatically* protected against excessive numbers of requests from clients.
+If the need arises, you can (temporarily) disable this protection using the [`$throttling` parameter](#creating-a-new-instance) passed to the constructor.

 If you would like to throttle or rate limit *external* features or methods as well, e.g. those in your own code, you can make use of the built-in helper method for throttling and rate limiting: